How to Make a Delicious Applesauce With Raisins and Cinnamon

 Applesauce with Sugar, Cinnamon, and Raisins

 This is how I do it.
 I can't give you exact measurements, because all depends on how much apples you have.
-I always make a lot of it, so I use a big cast iron pan with a diameter of at least 30 to 40 centimeters (12" to 16").
+I always make a lot of it, so I use a big cast iron Dutch oven with a diameter of at least 30 to 40 centimeters (12" to 16").

 - Small apples, Depends on how much applesauce you want to make